pierreosselin/pierreosselin.github.io/_posts/2019-09-09-Dirichlet-Process-For-Mixture.md

 $$\theta_{n+1} | \theta_{1},..., \theta_{n} \sim \frac{\alpha H + \sum\limits_{i = 1}^{n} \delta_{\theta_{i}}}{n + \alpha}$$

-These equations gives insight into a nex representation of the parameters that we will explore now.
+These equations gives insight into a new representation of the parameters that we will explore now.

 ### The Chinese Restaurant process